 You'll have to educate yourself and see why we are correct in what we are presenting to you.
 See below for the first four articles of the Bill of Rights as voted on by the states.
 All are now passed.
 You'll notice Article the 3rd is the Free Speech amendment and isn't the first of the amendments to be voted on.
 It doesn't make it any less important but it corrects a common historical inaccuracy that we only had 10 amendments in the Bill of Rights.

-Copyright 2012-2013 - BoldTruth.com and NationalTruth.org - Site run by Recordweb Communications LLC. - Contact information: email Sneuman@recordweb.com with questions, concerns and interviews with Constitutional Expert Eugene Martin LaVergne.
+Copyright 2012-2015 - BoldTruth.com, CongressionalApportionmentAmendment.com and NationalTruth.org - Site hosted by Recordweb Communications LLC. - Contact information: email Sneuman@recordweb.com on how to donate to this cause (Lawyers and lawsuits are expensive) or with questions, concerns, and interviews with Constitutional Expert Eugene Martin LaVergne.